Idaho, you can register to vote online now. Here’s how.

-It's practically Election Day.
-Before you vote,don't forget to check what the candidates say in our May primary voter guide, linked here.
+We’re closing in on Election Day.
+Before you vote, don’t forget to check what the candidates say in our November voter guide, linked here.

-The Statesman and the League of Women Voters Education Fund invited 172 candidates across 71 races to be part of this spring's guide.
+The Statesman and the League of Women Voters Education Fund invited 135 candidates across 83 races to be part of this fall’s guide.
 Those who accepted came from across the ballot — seeking seats in Congress, as governor, in the Legislature and on county commissions.

 You’ll read their thoughts and plans in their own words — unedited.